Asthma Action Plan PDF (291.7 KB)

 Sick bay, first aid and ambulance transportation

 If a child becomes unwell at school, he or she will be admitted to the sick bay and if necessary a parent will be contacted.
 Parents are notified immediately if a child has a serious accident at school.
-Trained first aid officers will administer first aid treatment if required and all details recorded.
+Trained first aid officers will administer first aid treatment if required.